 Pinsent Masons LLP

 Pinsent Masons LLP’s multi-jurisdictional team comprises criminal defence specialists and former prosecutors.
 Areas of practice include compliance, global internal and external investigations, and sanctions matters.
 The team leans on its in-house forensic accounting and forensic intelligence experts for support.
-Tom Stocker, who is based in Edinburgh and London, heads the practice.
-Natalie Sherborn joined as partner from Kobre & Kim LLP, and Andrew Sackey joined as partner from an in-house role at HMRC.
+Tom Stocker, who is based in Edinburgh and London, heads the global practice, while the London team is led by Natalie Sherborn , who joined as partner from Kobre & Kim LLP in late 2019, and Neil McInnes.
+Tax fraud expert Andrew Sackey joined as partner from an in-house role at HMRC in January 2020.